The ultimate performance of the Rasnik 3-point alignment system: Improvements

-\textbf{The image pixel sensor.} First of all, the spatial resolution of a Rasnik system is inversely proportional to the square root of the surface of the sensor: sensors with a large active surface are advantageous.
+\textbf{The image pixel sensor.} The spatial resolution of a Rasnik system is inversely proportional to the square root of the surface of the sensor: sensors with a large active surface are advantageous.
+A multiple of sensors is feasible, provided that the image quality is maintained.
 Since the \textit{information per unit surface} matters, the pixel pitch is not critical and has a wide optimum.
-A black-white transition should be covered by minimal 3 pixels: a rule of thumb is that the pixel size should be smaller than 2x the image blurr Br.
+A black-white transition should be covered by minimal 3 pixels: a rule of thumb is that the pixel size should be smaller than $2\times$ the image blurr Br.
 Small pixels however, with large image data files, require much CPU power.

-As stated in \ref{statement}, the spatial resolution of Rasnik systems is determined by the quantum fluctuations of the pixel's content.
-If the number of photo-electrons released in a pixel well exceeds a maximum, the charge will leak away, and the pixel content is no longer proportional to the amount of light on that pixel.
-Increasing the frame rate shortens the exposure time: with the MER-031-860U3M pixel sensor, up to 860 fps can be recorded, albeit that substantial computing power is required for the image analysis.
-The mere increase of frame rate from 275 Hz to 860 Hz should improve the spatial resolution by a factor 1.7.
+The spatial resolution of Rasnik systems is determined by the quantum fluctuations of the pixel's content.
+Increasing the light intensity would improve the spatial resolution, but if the maximum of photo-electrons in a pixel well is exceeded, the charge will leak away, and the pixel charge content is no longer proportional to the amount of light on that pixel.
+Increasing the frame rate shortens the exposure time: with the MER-$031$-$860$U$3$M pixel sensor, up to $\SI{860}{fps}$ can be recorded, albeit that substantial computing power is required for the image analysis.
+The mere increase of frame rate from $\SI{275}{Hz}$ to $\SI{860}{Hz}$ should improve the spatial resolution per $\sqrt{\text{Hz}}$ by a factor $1.7$.
+Assuming identical well depth, the shorter exposure time will require an inversely higher LED light flux.

-Deepening the pixel wells would be another solution, but this would require special MEMS technology.
-Instead, the pixel readout could be modified.
-Assume a constant illumination of the pixels (like a solar panel): the dc current from a pixel well could be accurately monitored by means of a low-impedance circuit.
-The output of this circuit is proportional to the current (and therefore to the light flux on the pixel), and can be digitised, preferably with log scale, following existing designs.
-This new concept could be a modest modification of an existing CMOS pixel image sensor.
-The light flux could be a factor 100 stronger, resulting in a factor \textasciitilde 5 improvement in spatial resolution.
+\textbf{High full-well capacity (FWC)}.
+The most important quality factor of state-of-the-art image pixel sensors has been the quantum efficiency which is now approaching the maximum value of 1.
+There is now an increasing interest in the development of efficient image pixel sensors that, in addition, can handle high light intensities.
+In \cite{sensor}, a new sensor is described where a capacitor-per-pixel is applied, increasing the FWC.
+A further improvement lies in the recording of the pixel current instead of the pixel charge.